totravel/minidocx/README.md

 ## About

-minidocx is a modern, free, open-source, cross-platform, light-weight, and user-friendly C++20 library for manipulating Microsoft Word Document (.docx file) as described in [ECMA 376 5th edition](https://www.ecma-international.org/publications-and-standards/standards/ecma-376) or [ISO/IEC 29500-1:2016](https://www.iso.org/standard/71691.html) without installing MS Office or WPS Office.
+minidocx is a modern, free, open-source, cross-platform, light-weight, and user-friendly C++20 library for manipulating Microsoft Word Document (.docx file) as described in [ECMA 376 5th edition](https://www.ecma-international.org/publications-and-standards/standards/ecma-376) or [ISO/IEC 29500-1:2016](https://www.iso.org/standard/71691.html) without installing MS Office, LibreOffice or WPS Office, etc.

 > [!WARNING]
 > minidocx 1.0 is currently in beta and should not be used in production.